rawmid/ReconDC/README.md

 Run your own custom **Discord Rich Presence** with just a few clicks.

-Recond DC is a lightweight desktop application that lets you create and manage personalized Discord RPCs without writing any code.
+Recon DC is a lightweight desktop application that lets you create and manage personalized Discord RPCs without writing any code.
 Simply enter your activity title, details, status, images, buttons, and other settings, then launch your Rich Presence instantly.

 ##  Features